 - A. Letters.
 In general, communications with the Court should be by letter, via electronic case filing ("ECF"), without email or other copy to Chambers.
 Letters may not exceed 3 pages in length, exclusive of attachments, which should be kept to a minimum. - B. Telephone Calls.
 For docketing, scheduling and calendar matters, counsel may call Chambers at 212-805-0274 between 9:00 a.m. and 5:00 p.m.
 Otherwise, telephone calls are permitted only for urgent matters requiring immediate attention. - C. Pro Se Parties.
 By Standing Order, a pro se party must mail all communications with the Court to the Pro Se Intake Unit located at 500 Pearl Street, Room 200, New York, NY 10007.
 A pro se party may not call Chambers or send any document or filing directly to Chambers.
 Submissions requiring immediate attention should be hand-delivered to the Pro Se Intake unit.
-Any non-incarcerated pro se party who wishes to participate in ECF must file a Motion for Permission for Electronic Case Filing, available in the Pro Se Intake Unit.2 Any non-incarcerated pro se party who wishes to receive documents by email instead of by regular mail may consent to electronic service by filing a Pro Se (Non-Prisoner) Consent & Registration Form to Receive Documents Electronically, available in the Pro Se Intake Unit.3
+Any non-incarcerated pro se party who wishes to participate in ECF must file a Motion for Permission for Electronic Case Filing, available in the Pro Se Intake Unit.
+Any non-incarcerated pro se party who wishes to receive documents by email instead of by regular mail may consent to electronic service by filing a Pro Se (Non-Prisoner) Consent & Registration Form to Receive Documents Electronically, available in the Pro Se Intake Unit.

-1 Requests for reasonable accommodations on account of disability with respect to these rules may be sent by email to Aaron NYSDChambers@nysd.uscourts.gov.
+&lt;sup>1 Requests for reasonable accommodations on account of disability with respect to these rules may be sent by email to Aaron\NYSDChambers@nysd.uscourts.gov.

-2 Also found at: https://nysd.uscourts.gov/sites/default/files/2019-04/2012-prosemotionecffiling-final.pdf
+&lt;sup>2 A Motion for Permission for Electronic Case Filing may also be found at: https://nysd.uscourts.gov/sites/default/files/2019-04/2012-prosemotionecffiling-final.pdf.